DHBW-Inf20/cppChess/docs/index.md

 verbose=1<br>Enables the verbose-mode<br>

 target_file=[file.exe]<br>Path to the output of the build-process - in this case file.exe.
-If not set, the File is called YetAnotherChessGame.exe and is saved the project root.
+If not set, the file is called YetAnotherChessGame.exe and is saved the project root.

 ## Documentation

-### Main-Screen
+### Start Menu
 Press:<br>
- 1: Start a new Game.<br>
+ 1: Start a new game.<br>
- 2: Load a Game.<br>
+ 2: Load a game.<br>
  S: Open the settings.<br>
- Q: Quit the Game.<br>
+ Q: Quit the game.<br>

 ### Settings
 Press:<br>